lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_2.md

 `@part1`
 ![DAG](https://assets.datacamp.com/production/repositories/2079/datasets/2d3a0b3b5a2f6f084658a87f5d942bc77d9fe28f/ch3-v2-classic-confounder.png)

-- Directed = A link with a direction.
-A cause and an effect. {{1}}
+- Directed = A link with an arrow/direction {{1}}
-- Acyclic = Pathways don't loop (cycle) back. {{2}}
+- Acyclic = No looping (cycling) backward {{2}}
-- Graph = Any type of representation of links between objects. {{3}}
+- Graph = Representation of objects and links {{3}}

 `@script`
-Using DAG is a powerful approach to finding confounders as it makes hypothetical pathways explicit.
+DAGs provide a powerful approach to finding confounders as it makes hypothetical pathways explicit.

-What does DAG mean?.
-Directed indicates directionality, a cause and an effect.
-Acyclic means that a pathway doesn't loop back, where the effect also causes the cause.
-Lastly, graph is a visual representation of mathematical links between objects.
+What does DAG mean?
+Directed indicates directionality: a cause and effect.
+Acyclic means that a pathway doesn't loop backward: the effect can't also cause the cause.
+Lastly, graph is a visual representation of links between objects.

 ---